konstantinpavlikhin/CocoaCodingGuidelines/README.md

  part.
 * Imagine you have a window controller named `ASDMainWindowController`.
 Its corresponding window nib should be named `ASDMainWindow`, dropping the 'Controller' part.

+## Prefer an old-school nibs to storyboards
+When building a complex application stick with an old-fashioned nib-based approach for building UI.
+It's much better to keep things separated and manageable than to put everything in one place.